Zoomar lens

-The Zoomar lens was the first commercially successful zoom lens, created by optical engineer Frank G. Back as an outgrowth of his research on viewfinders and variable focal length projectors for the United States military.
+The Zoomar lens was the first commercially successful zoom lens, designed by optical engineer Frank G. Back as an outgrowth of his research on viewfinders and variable focal length projectors for the United States military.

+History

+Back developed an accessory "Vario-focus" viewfinder (designated PH-532/UF) for the Bell & Howell Eyemo camera variant PH-330-C issued by the United States Army Signal Corps during World War II; this incorporated many of the same principles as the commercial Zoomar lens, including the use of optical compensation.

+Back applied for a patent in 1946 for a "Varifocal lens for cameras", which described the theory of its operation, using five sets of lenses: ordered from the object to the film, these were the front lens, variator, erector, compensator, and relay, with the variator and compensator mechanically fixed to each other and moving along the optical axis to vary the focal length; the other three sets of lenses remained stationary relative to the film plane.
+In the preferred embodiment, there were twenty-two lens elements in total: the front lens was a cemented group of two elements, the variator was an air-spaced group of four elements, the erector was an approximately symmetric set of eight elements in four cemented doublets, the compensator was a single cemented doublet, and the relay lens was an approximately symmetric air-spaced group of six elements.

 A prototype version was used by WCBS-TV on July 21, 1947 to cover the Brooklyn Dodgers / Cincinnati Reds game.
 The first commercial version was used by Paramount newsreel photographers to cover the 1947 World Series.

 In 1949, WAVE-TV became the first television station in the United States, to present a live telecast of the Kentucky Derby.
 The telecast was the first use of a Zoomar Lens in a television sports broadcast.
 The lens was loaned to WAVE by Back.
 Not long after the Derby, WAVE acquired a Zoomar lens of its own, which was frequently loaned to the other stations owned by WAVE-TV.

-In 1958 Dr. Back bought the German optical firm Kilfitt from its owner Heinz Kilfitt, who retired.
+In 1968 Dr. Back bought the German optical firm Kilfitt from its owner Heinz Kilfitt, who retired.
 Kilfitt was one of the best and most innovative German lens makers of the 1950s and 1960s.
-The Münich factory started to produce the first production 35mm SLR zoom, the famous 36-82/2.8 Zoomar in 1959.
-It was originally made in Voigtlander Bessamatic and Exakta mount.
+The Münich factory started to produce the first production zoom lens in 1959 for 35mm still photography, the famous 36-82/2.8 Zoomar.
+It was originally made in Voigtländer Bessamatic and Exakta mount.
 Most Kilfitt and Zoomar lenses left the factory with versatile interchangeable lens mounts.

-In 1986 Zoomar unfortunately left the civilian market, concentrating on US military optics.
+In 1986 Zoomar left the civilian market, concentrating on US military optics.

-In 1959 Voigtländer began marketing a version designed for 35mm still photography.